k1nho/blog/content/posts/2025-11-15-securing-my-local-network-with-tailscale.md

 ---
-title: "Kinho's Homelab Series - Securing your Network with Tailscale"
+title: "Kinho's Homelab Series - Securing My Network with Tailscale"
 pubDate: 2025-11-15
 Description: "Let's build a mini homelab! we kick off the journey by revitalizing an old laptop with Linux, and setting up a VPN with Tailscale"
 Categories: ["DevOps", "Networking", "Platform Engineering"]